junwoop0/deep-learning-study/README.md

 # Deep Learning Study

-A repository documenting my journey to become an AI/ML scientist.
+A repository for building ML fundamentals through problem solving and implementation.

 ## Structure